TheOpteProject/LGL/README.md

 ## lglayout2D

+This is the core of LGL and generates the coords file for image generation.

 Usage: ./lgl-exparmental-label/bin/lglayout2D [-x InitPositionFile] [-a AnchorsFile]
         [-t ThreadCount] [-m InitMassFile] [-i IterationMax]
         [-s] [-r nbhdRadius] [-T timeStep] [-S nodeSizeRadius]